opetitprestataire/label-studio/docs/source/guide/enterprise_features.md

 ### Cloud storage security architecture

+Label Studio Enterprise secures access to cloud-hosted files using isolated credentials, signed URLs, and access controls.

+After a task is loaded, Label Studio generates a pre-signed URL that grants temporary access to the file without exposing storage credentials.
+Access can be further restricted by IP range or VPN to meet enterprise security requirements.

+Key components:

+- **Pre-signed URLs:** Grant temporary file access without exposing cloud credentials
+- **Project-specific credentials:** Use separate storage credentials per project
+- **Access control:** Limit access by IP or VPN
+- **Minimal permissions:** Use only `LIST` and `GET` to sync and serve files securely

 ### Advanced security configurations and storage providers

 Advanced security configurations for enterprise cloud storage integrations: